Facts about blue-green algae

 Blue-green algae are naturally occurring bacteria in our waterways and storages.
-Hot weather and low slow flowing water provide peak conditions for algae levels to increase in our rivers, streams and channels.
+Hot weather and still water provide ideal conditions for algae levels to increase in our rivers, streams and channels.

 Blue-green algae contain toxins that are harmful to humans and animals.

-It is not known how long the blue-green algae will remain at high levels however; cool, cloudy and windy weather will help to reduce blue-green algae levels.
+It is not known how long the blue-green algae will remain at high levels.

 How is blue-green algae detected?

-As soon as it is detected, GMW issues alerts and advice through its website, hotline and the media.
+When high levels are detected GMW issues alerts warnings and advice through its website, hotline and the media.

 Can blue-green algae be removed?